jedisct1/libsodium-doc/password_hashing/README.md

 - `crypto_pwhash_scryptsalsa208sha256_OPSLIMIT_SENSITIVE`
 - `crypto_pwhash_scryptsalsa208sha256_MEMLIMIT_SENSITIVE`

-## Guidelines for choosing the scrypt parameters
+## Guidelines for choosing scrypt parameters

 Start by determining how much memory can be used the scrypt function.
 What will be the highest number of threads/processes evaluating the function simultaneously (ideally, no more than 1 per CPU core)?
 How much physical memory is guaranteed to be available?